 It has long been established that stress-related illnesses, such as post-traumatic stress disorder (PTSD) trigger changes in brain structure, including differences in the volume of gray matter versus white matter, as well as the size and connectivity of the amygdala.
 However, researchers are just beginning to understand exactly how chronic stress creates long-lasting changes in brain structure, which affect how the brain functions.

 In a series of revolutionary experiments, Daniela Kaufer, UC Berkeley associate professor of integrative biology, and her colleagues discovered that chronic stress and elevated levels of cortisol can generate more overproduction of myelin-producing cells and fewer neurons than normal.
 Kaufer et al. published their findings in the February 11, 2014, issue of the journal Molecular Psychiatry.

 Chronic Stress Changes Neural Networks

-White matter is comprised of axons, which create a network of fibers that interconnect neurons and creates a communications network between brain regions.
-White matter gets its name from the white, fatty myelin sheath that surrounds the axons and speeds the flow of electrical signals between neurons and brain regions.
+White matter is comprised of axons, which form a network of fibers that interconnect neurons and create a communications network between brain regions.
+White matter gets its name from the white, fatty myelin sheath that surrounds the axons and speeds the flow of electrical signals between the neurons and brain regions.

 Cortisol Can Trigger Stem Cells to Malfunction